Session Expired

 What This Means

-Florida's H0827 bill tasks a bureau within the DOC with assessing automation and AI's impact on jobs, requiring consultation with specified entities and reporting to state leaders at specified intervals.
+Florida's H0827 bill tasks a bureau within the DOC with assessing automation and AI's impact on jobs, requiring consultation with specified entities, and reporting to state leaders.

 Key Provisions